oracle-livelabs/apex/event-mangement/0-configure-ai-keys/0-configure-ai-keys.md

 ## Introduction

 To use the native GenAI features in APEX, you must configure a Generative AI service in APEX.
 To configure a Generative AI service, you will first need to obtain an API key from your preferred AI provider.
-You can either choose **OCI Generative AI** or **OpenAI** as your AI provider.
+You can choose either of these *(OCI Generative AI, OpenAI, Cohere, Google Gemini, Anthropic Claude, Mistral AI, Ollama or Generic (OpenAI API Compatible))* as your AI provider.

 <if type="OCIGenAI">